Intramural Funding Opportunities

 - George and Angelina Kostas Research Center for Cardiovascular Nanomedicine Seed Funding Program

-- This program supports research projects in Cardiovascular Nanomedicine including, but not limited to, the development and application of diagnostics, delivery systems, therapeutics, novel devices, imaging, and innovative approaches for the detection and/or treatment of plaques.
+- This program supports research projects in Cardiovascular Nanomedicine including, but not limited to, the development and application of diagnostics, delivery systems, therapeutics, novel devices, and imaging.
 Projects should include immediate applications within the one-year funding period.

 - Paula and Joseph C. “Rusty” Walter Neurorestoration ‘NeuroSpark’ Seed Funding Program